Effective Strategies for Managing Sudden Back Pain

 Adjustable lumbar support brace – Short-term use of a back support may provide stability during activity and prevent further injuries from unexpected movements or heavy lifting.
 Use during activity only; avoid prolonged daily wear.

-Transcutaneous Electrical Nerve Stimulation (TNES)
+Transcutaneous Electrical Nerve Stimulation (TENS)

 A TENS unit is a small, portable device that delivers gentle electrical impulses through electrode pads placed on the skin near the painful area.
-These impulses help reduce acute and chronic pain by interrupting pain signals to the brain, while also promoting muscle relaxation and relieving tension.
+These impulses help reduce acute and chronic pain by interrupting pain signals to the brain while also promoting muscle relaxation and relieving tension.
 It’s an effective non-drug option for managing soreness, minor strains, or muscle discomfort.

 To use a TENS unit, place the electrode pads on or near the area of pain and adjust the intensity to a comfortable level.
 Sessions typically last 15–30 minutes and can be repeated several times per day as needed.
 TENS units are generally safe, portable, and easy to use at home or on the go, but should be avoided by individuals with pacemakers, certain heart conditions, or during pregnancy unless approved by a healthcare professional.